Fry-Fr/web-sprint-challenge-javascript-fundamentals/README.md

 4. Describe the four rules of the 'this' keyword.

-    Window/Global Object Binding - When in the global scope, the value of "this" will be the window/console Object;
+    Window/Global Object Binding - When in the global scope, the value of "this" will be the window/console Object.
     Implicit Binding - Whenever a preceding dot calls a function, the object before the dot is this.
     New binding - Whenever we use a constructor function, this refers to the specific instance of the object that is created and returned by the constructor function.
     Explicit binding - Whenever we use JavaScript’s call or apply method, this is explicitly defined.